-As mentioned in our General Comments as well as the requests for clarification in the preceding paragraphs, the requirement to distinguish between administrative and technical personnel would be particularly burdensome to small businesses.
+As mentioned in the association's general comments as well as our request for clarification on the preceding paragraphs, the requirement to distinguish between administrative and technical personnel would be particularly burdensome to small businesses.
 Most repair stations allow all employees to have access to all areas of the repair station.
 In order to do so under this rule all those individuals would have to have access to and control SSI and would have to be trained.